Striving-to-learn/Daniel-The-Cyber-Guide/SETUP.md

 ## VMware Tools

+If using VMware, install the VMware guest tools for better display scaling, clipboard sharing, and VM integration.

 ```bash
 sudo apt install -y open-vm-tools open-vm-tools-desktop
 ```

+This project was personally built and tested using VMware.

 ## VirtualBox Guest Additions

+If using VirtualBox, install the VirtualBox guest additions for improved VM support and desktop integration.

 ```bash
 sudo apt install -y virtualbox-guest-x11 virtualbox-guest-utils virtualbox-guest-dkms